Germany: Eberhard-Karls-Universitat Tubingen

 Program Type: Tuition Exchange

 EKUT is located in Tubingen, which is in southern Germany near Stuttgart.
-The University was founded in 1477 and hold a distinguished place in the intellectual life in Germany.
+The University was founded in 1477 and holds a distinguished place in the intellectual life in Germany.
 EKUT is considered one of the oldest universities in Europe.
 The University has 25,000 students living in a comparatively small city of 85,000.
 The University’s academic reputation is based on the research achievements of many of its scholars.
 EKUT offers over 280 courses taught by approximately 450 professors and more than 4,000 scientists.
 Campus facilities include some of the most advanced technical equipment and extensive library facilities.
 EKUT’s character is marked by an awareness of tradition and a cosmopolitan atmosphere.
 Many like to consider EKUT to be the first university with International roots: “International since 1477”, a short way to sum up the history of this old and predigest school.

 Classes will be taught by EKUT faculty members.
 The exchange student advising is done by the International Relations Office.

 Students will be housed in dormitories, private rooms, or apartments.
 The Housing Office at Tubingen will assist in helping students find suitable accommodations.
 Individual rooms share a kitchen and bathrooms within their floor.
 Most rooms come with internet access and tele-communications access.
 Internet access can also be found in various locations close to campus.
 Basic services and utilities are included in the rental prices.
 Washing machines and dryers are located inside the student halls and residences, and can be used for a small fee.